Hackinator07/thebirdiebriefing.github.io/src/data/articles/queen-city-round-1-2025.md

 ## Round 1 Competition Highlights

 **Chanettee Wannasaen** shot a bogey-free 63 with an eagle on 10 and seven birdies.
-She tied the tournament scoring record at TPC River's Bend adn matched Ko from last year.
+She tied the tournament scoring record at TPC River's Bend and matched Ko from last year.

 **Gigi Stoll** shot a career low 7-under 65.
 She posted six birdies and an eagle on the 479 yard, par 5 11th.

-**Six players — Peiyun Chien, Jenny Bae, Paphangkorn Tavatanakit, Sei Young Kim, A Lim Kim, and Kum Kang Park** all opened with 66s in round 1.
+**Six players — Peiyun Chien, Jenny Bae, Paphangkorn Tavatanakit, Sei Young Kim, A Lim Kim, and Kumkang Park** all opened with 66s in round 1.

-**Paphangkorn Tavatanakit and Jenny Bae** both closed birdie-eagle, and Park rattled off three straight birdies to end her round.
+**Paphangkorn Tavatanakit and Jenny Bae** both closed birdie-eagle.

+**Kumkang Park** rattled off three straight birdies to end her round.

 ## Shout Out

 **Gigi $toll.** Full stop.

-**Maria Fassi** for having two eagles on the trot (8 and 18)!
+**Maria Fassi** for having two eagles on the trot!

 ## Gear Notes